raspibolt/raspibolt/bonus/lightning/rebalance-lnd.md

 To use rebalance-lnd, use the "rebalance-lnd" user.

-* To rebalance two channels, use the following command (the channel ID is the short 18 digits channel ID)
+* To rebalance two channels, use the following command (the channel ID is the short 18 digits channel ID, but 123456x123x1 and 123456:123:1 formats are also accepted)

  ```sh
   $ rebalance.py --amount AmountInSats --fee-ppm-limit FeeRateInPPM --from NodeAShortChannelID --to NodeBShortChannelID